Created by potrace 1.10, written by Peter Selinger 2001-2011

 Original Birth Certificate

-If you are not able to provide a single status certificate we can try to find a solution
+If you are not able to provide a birth certificate we will help you find a solution.

 All documents must be provided in English.